Bishop Brian Farrell

 In 1981 he entered the Secretariat of State, and in the 1990s became Department Head of the English language Section.
 In that capacity he accompanied Saint Pope John Paul II on many apostolic journeys to various parts of the world.

-On 19 December 2002 he was nominated Titular Bishop of Abitinae and appointed Secretary of the Pontifical Council for Promoting Christian Unity.
+On 19 December 2002 he was nominated Titular Bishop of Abitinae and appointed Secretary of the then Pontifical Council for Promoting Christian Unity.
 He was ordained Bishop by Pope John Paul II in Saint Peter’s Basilica on 6 January 2003.
 He has been a consultor of the Congregation for the Doctrine of the Faith and a member of the Pontifical Committee for International Eucharistic Congresses.

-Representing the Pontifical Council, Bishop Farrell has been a member of the the Anglican-Roman Catholic International Commission II and Co-Chair of the International Dialogue Commission between the Catholic Church and the Assyrian Church of the East.
+Representing the Dicastery, Bishop Farrell has been a member of the the Anglican-Roman Catholic International Commission II and Co-Chair of the International Dialogue Commission between the Catholic Church and the Assyrian Church of the East.
 He is currently member of the Joint Commission for Theological Dialogue between the Catholic Church and the Orthodox Church, Co-Chair of the Joint Commission for Dialogue between the Catholic Church and the Malankara (Jacobite) Syrian Orthodox Church, Co-Chair of the Joint Commission for Dialogue Between the Catholic Church and the Malankara Orthodox Syrian Church, a member of the Joint Working Group between the Catholic Church and the World Council of Churches, and of the International Catholic–Jewish Liaison Committee.

 Bishop Farrell has published articles on ecumenical and Jewish themes in L’Osservatore Romano, The Ecumenical Review, The Furrow and other publications.
 He has given conferences on these subjects in various settings around the world.